player64/kilkenny-kickers/README.md

 ## Overview:

-Welcome to the Kilkenny Kicker Football Club website – your gateway to the world of our beloved fictional football team, the Kilkenny Kicker! **This project is a fictional** endeavour created for educational purposes, showcasing a website built using static HTML and pure CSS, with hosting provided by Firebase.
+Welcome to the Kilkenny Kickers Football Club website – your gateway to the world of our beloved fictional football team, the Kilkenny Kickers! **This project is a fictional** endeavour created for educational purposes, showcasing a website built using static HTML and pure CSS, with hosting provided by Firebase.

 ## Technical Details: